adilamanmohammed/FLT_Assignment3/README.txt

 Name : Adil Aman Mohammed
 Course : Formal language theory
-Assignment no: 2
+Assignment no: 3
 CWID : A20395630
-Description: The following code is logif for DFSM to Regular Expression Logic which converts the given DFSM to Regular Expressions.
+Description: The following code is logic for implementing the Minimization of DFSM and finding the equivalence classes then grouping the given strings

 Input files: